-- starting the engine and any directly associated preparation; - the fitting or removal of cooling and heating devices; - changing wheels when a change of climatic conditions has been confirmed (see Article 117); - changing wheels if a spare car is used.
+- starting the engine and any directly associated preparation; - the fitting or removal of cooling and heating devices : - changing wheels.

 When cars are permitted to leave the pit lane they must do so in the order they arrived at the end of the pit lane unless another car is unduly delayed.
 At all times drivers must follow the directions of the marshals.